 Coverage providing four types of benefits (medical care, death, disability, rehabilitation) for employee job-related injuries or diseases as a matter of right (with-out regard to fault).
-This insurance is usually purchased by the employer from an insurance company, although in a few states there are monopolistic state funds through which the insurance must be purchased.
+This insurance is usually purchased by the employer, in Fresno for example, from an insurance company, although in a few states there are monopolistic state funds through which the insurance must be purchased.
 The premium rate is based on a percentage of the employer's payroll and varies according to the employee's occupation.

-Coverage for an insured when negligent acts and/or omissions result in bodily injury and/or property damage on the premises of a business, when someone is injured as the result of using the product manufactured or distributed by a business or when someone is injured in the general operation of a business.
+Coverage for an insured when negligent acts and/or omissions result in bodily injury and/or property damage on the premises of a business, in Fresno for example, when someone is injured as the result of using the product manufactured or distributed by a business or when someone is injured in the general operation of a business.

 EXCESS (UMBRELLA) COVERAGE

-A form of insurance protection against losses in excess of amounts covered by other liability insurance policies; also can protect the insured in many situations not covered by the usual liability policies.
+A form of insurance protection against losses in excess of amounts covered by other liability insurance policies, in Fresno for example; also can protect the insured in many situations not covered by the usual liability policies.
 This policy is available for both personal and commercial lines coverage.

 Protection against damage to growing crops from hail, fire, or lightning provided by the private market.
 By contrast, multiple peril crop insurance covers a wider range of yield-reducing conditions, such as drought and insect infestation, and is subsidized by the federal government.

 Fresno insurance covers professionals for liability arising from their negligence and/or errors or omissions while performing their professional services.

 Insurance for employers that covers liability from wrongful acts arising from employment related activities including allegations of discrimination, wrongful termination and sexual harassment.